Creating and managing custom entity types

 • Regular expressions to identify matching values.

-• The number of datasets and pipelines that the entity type is active for.
+• The number of datasets that the entity type is active for.

 Creating, editing, and deleting a custom entity type